Top 2020 Democrats booked for Las Vegas labor forum in April

 2020 field grows as Democratic contenders hit the trailMarch 17, 201902:04

-That was part of the calculus for locating the economic forum in Las Vegas, said Center for American Progress President Neera Tanden.
+That was part of the calculus for locating the economic forum in Las Vegas, said the president of the Center for American Progress, Neera Tanden.

 "I think we wanted to ensure that there’s two lenses on that issue," she said, pointing to the "diversity" of the progressive movement.
 "It’s really important that Latinos are represented in that process and obviously the voice of organized labor."